Diegobg12/NY-instanews/README.md

 # NEW YORK TIMES API

-Project nº3 of RED ACADEMY Web Developer program.

-# ABOUT

-This is an app to take the news from the New York Times database, and display it according to Design team specifications.
+Web app to take the news from the New York Times database, and display it according to Design team specifications.

-#  CONFIG STEPS
+##  CONFIG STEPS

  + Download initial documents from [Project 3 - Instanews App](https://red-wdp-ws.herokuapp.com/project/project-03/)
  + Create initial folder and files such as `js` `index.html` `sass`.